sdslabs/Rubeus/SETUP_LINUX.md

 ```
 2. Select `Unix Makefiles` from the drop down menu and set source code and build destination as the same as the repository directory.
 Click on Configure.
 3. Select 'Specify options for cross-compiling with CMake'.
 Specify the platform name (i.e. Linux) and specify the C and C++ compilers (`gcc` and `g++` preferably).
+4. Click on `Configure`.
-4. Navigate to the cloned repository.
+5. Navigate to the cloned repository.
-5. To use libraries acquired by vcpkg, run:
+6. To use libraries acquired by vcpkg, run:
 ```shell
 $ path/to/vcpkg/vcpkg integrate install
 ```
-6. Instruct CMake to acquire libraries already built by vcpkg, by running:
+7. Instruct CMake to acquire libraries already built by vcpkg, by running:
 ```shell
 $ cmake -DCMAKE_TOOLCHAIN_FILE=path/to/vcpkg/scripts/buildsystems/vcpkg.cmake ./
 ```
-7. Run CMake by executing
+8. Run CMake by executing
 ```shell
 $ cmake ./
 ```